logiqai/docs-flow/splunk-forwarding/non-metric-indexes.md

 # Non metric indexes

-LOGIQ.AI supports forwarding to non metrics indexes.
+Apica supports forwarding to non-metrics indexes.
 Creating a splunk forwarder is straight forward and uses the _"\_json"_ type when creating the forwarder

 {% hint style="warning" %}
-The following formation is obtained from the LOGIQ UF Proxy App extension for the forwarder
+The following formation is obtained from the Apica UF Proxy App extension for the forwarder

-1. The **"Host"** key is set to the LOGIQ UF Proxy App extension that was created and should not use the Splunk host name.
+1. The **"Host"** key is set to the Apica UF Proxy App extension that was created and should not use the Splunk host name.
-2. The **"Password"** is set to the hec\_token from the LOGIQ UF Proxy App extension
+2. The **"Password"** is set to the hec\_token from the Apica UF Proxy App extension
 3. The **"Port"** is set to 8088
 4. The **"User"** is set to **"admin"**
 {% endhint %}